seanko16/cybersecurity-portfolio/TryHackMe/Ip-and-Domain-Threat-Intel.md

 # IP and Domain Threat Intelligence
 ## Overview
 During this room, I explored indicators of suspicious domains and IPs and learned how to enrich them for SOC triage.
-Key topics included **DNS record analysis, ASN and IP enrichment, reverse DNS, and geolocation**.
+Key topics included **DNS record analysis, ASN and IP enrichment, and geolocation**.
 I also practiced investigating exposed services, certificates, and related infrastructure to gain a better understanding of system configurations, potential risks, and malicious activity patterns.

 ---